 - Professional/Professional faculty appointments

 The Reves Center works with the hiring department to secure H-1B status for its employees.
-It is best to start the process 4 months in advance of the start date.
 H-1B status can be granted in 3 year increments for a total of 6 years.
 Steve Sechrist, [[sjsech]], at the Reves Center will advise the department on the process, requirements, timeline.